gsmainclusivetechlab/interop-docs/docs/manual/results.md

 sidebar_label: Test Results
 ---

-After running tests using the API Client Tool, all results are stored and available to the user in the test session on the Interoperability Test Platform.
+After executing a test, all results are stored and available to the user in the test session on the Interoperability Test Platform.

 ## Session Results